pivotal/blog/content/post/Quoted_and_unqouted_template_variables_in_Concourse_CI.md

 product-((version)).tar.gz
 ```

-Let's assume the $version variable is "11", upon "flying" the pipeline this will be replaced to:
+Let's assume the value of the `$version` variable is "11", upon "flying" the pipeline this will be replaced to:

 ```